aaron-imbrock/lunchables/README.md

 The `gh-pages` app does the heavy lifting, collecting all the necessary react project files under the `build` folder, thus making it possible to host any react-app project on GH Pages as if it was a static website.
 The devil though is in the details.
 This doc covers setting up a project called `title-bar` in the `title-bar` folder, using the `gh-pages` static-site project.
 It is a meant as a recipe for all projects that come after.

 There's always the [gh-pages](https://github.com/gitname/react-gh-pages) for context, however any reason for referencing that doc needs to be back-added to this README.
 Bitch, ya hear me?!
+Remember that your view is from the top-level repo but the project exists solely inside of the `title-bar` folder.

 ## Why